priyanshi9692/banking/Project Journal.md

 1. Priyanshi

 2. Wei
+    1. Partially completed building API Schema for adding banking accout, including successful output and error handling.
+    2. Will continue completing the schema by adding input and possible errors list.
+    3. Will need to do some research on RDS and Node.js.

 3. Roberto
     1. This week, I worked on initial project setup such as establishing journal procedure and creating the project board.